varunkr688/whistle-assessment/README.md

 ## 👨‍💻 Developer

+**Varun Kumar**

+Frontend Developer | React Developer

-Developed by Varun Kumar as part of the Whistle Frontend Assessment.
+Developed as part of the Whistle Frontend Assessment.